Explore Section & Events

 Revenue Processing Division

-- High-speed customized scanning services that can be used with storage and imaging applications.
-The IBML scanners which can process up to 14,500 documents per hour are also used for decoding barcodes and double-sided imaging.
+The Division also provides the Department with high-speed customized scanning services that can be used with storage and imaging applications.
+The Division’s IBML scanners can process up to 14,500 documents per hour and are used for decoding barcodes and double-sided imaging.

-The programs we administer are governed by the Tax Administration Act, the Motor Vehicle Code, the Uniform Unclaimed Property Act and various tax acts in New Mexico statutes.
+The programs RPD administers are governed by the Tax Administration Act, the Motor Vehicle Code, the Uniform Unclaimed Property Act and various tax acts in New Mexico statutes.

 - Division Director’s Office, (505) 827-0800